The New Search Engine Playbook:

 8. Avoid ambiguity (the more clarity and depth, the better)

-9. Refresh content frequently and update for AEO
+9. Refresh content frequently and optimize for AI search

 10. Build backlinks from reputable sites